-This will be the Headteacher or Chair of Governors, if the concerns are about our schools Headteacher.
-Their remit is to:
+This will be a staff member in a senior role e.g. Headteacher or Chair of Governors, if the concerns are about our schools Headteacher, their remit is to:

-- Clarify facts of the concerns/allegation (not investigate) before contacting the LADO. - Take part in Strategy Meetings to liaise with other partner agencies. - Undertake internal planned inquiries/fact finding. - Take part to review the progress of the case in which there is a Police officer investigation. - Operate a thorough disciplinary process when appropriate. - Ensure a properly managed conclusion and outcome to process.
+- Clarify facts of the concerns/allegation (not investigate) before contacting the LADO. - Take part in Strategy Meetings to liaise with other partner agencies. - Undertake internal planned inquiries/fact finding. - Take part to review the progress of the case in which there is a Police officer investigation.

+- Operate a thorough disciplinary process when appropriate. - Ensure a properly managed conclusion and outcome to process.